Campus Safety and Crime Information

 Sex Offender Registry

-The Federal Campus Sex Crimes Prevention Act, enacted on October 28, 2000 and the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
+The Federal Campus Sex Crimes Prevention Act, enacted on October 28, 2000, and the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
 16921) requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a state to provide notice, as required under state law, to each institution of higher education in that state at which the person is employed, carries on a vocation, or is a student.
-Information about sex offenders in Alabama can be found here.
+Information about sex offenders in Alabama may be found on ALEA.gov.

 Sexual Offenses

-CVCC places a high priority on the safety of all students, employees and visitors.
+CVCC prioritizes the safety of all students, employees, and visitors.
 Any type of sexual misconduct is strictly forbidden at CVCC.
 Both College disciplinary procedures and criminal charges may be applied to sexual offenses.
 Please refer to the Title IX Sexual Harassment Policy in the Student Handbook.

 Educational Programs

-Education programs aimed at making the CVCC community free from sex offenses are administered by Campus Security and include:
+Education programs aimed at making the CVCC community free from sex offenses are administered by Campus Police and include:

-1. presentations at orientation sessions by Campus Security,
+1. presentations at orientation sessions by Campus Police,

-2. presentations by Campus Security as requested by the College community, and
+2. presentations by Campus Police as requested by the College community, and

 3. posters throughout the campus community to heighten awareness of sexual assault.